Sunday, July 30, 2017

 Any shoot 'em up needs decent scrolling, awesome controls and lots of enemies to kill which P-47 has by the bucket load.
 It's immediately obvious the teamwork that went into development has certainly paid off with a quality product: choose either a 50/60Hz display with smooth parallax scrolling, great graphics throughout and fast sprites that honour the original.
 Funky chipmusic plays alongside the pizazz sound effects, both of which are great.

-The action is hectic as the planes whizz onto the screen with tanks blasting artillery - they're just asking for a MOAB!!
+The action is hectic as the planes whizz into view and tanks blasting artillery - they're just asking for a MOAB!!
 Other levels have us flying through sunset clouds, pyramids, and over the seas - I love the missiles which emerge from underwater.
-Strangely, the bosses are often easy to defeat by simply positioning yourself in a safe place and repeatedly dropping a payload of bombs.
+Strangely, the bosses are easy to defeat by simply positioning yourself in a safe place and repeatedly dropping a payload of bombs.
 Each level varies but the concept remains the same: fly, avoid, panic, and kill everything.

 Where P-47 fails is the frustratingly high difficulty because your screen will always be cluttered with many baddies and a collision is inevitable.
 Stick with it; collect the power-ups, learn the enemy's attack pattern and keep on firing - practice makes perfect!!
 Sure, this is imperfect but it's also one I really enjoy and a darn challenging shoot 'em up.